Bob Boyd (basketball): College coach

+Legacy and death

 Boyd was a member of the University of Southern California's Athletic Hall of Fame and the Pac-12 Conference Men's Basketball Hall of Honor.

 Boyd died of natural causes in Palm Desert, California on January 14, 2015, aged 84.

+Quote

 "Boyd labored quietly and effectively for the Trojans — much more effectively than most people realize," wrote Steve Bisheff.
 "The truth is, Boyd was the best USC basketball coach of the modern era, if not any era...
 The only thing wrong was his timing.
 He just happened to coach in the same town, at the same time, as a college basketball icon.